-DELINQUENT SECTION 16 FILINGS
+DELINQUENT SECTION 16(a) REPORTS

-Based solely upon a review of reports of ownership, reports of changes of ownership and written representations under Section 16(a) of the Securities Exchange Act of 1934, which were furnished to the Company during or with respect to fiscal 2020 by persons who were, at any time during fiscal 2020, directors or executive officers of the Company or beneficial owners of more than 10% of the outstanding shares of Common Stock or Class A Common Stock, no such person failed to file on a timely basis any report required by such section during fiscal 2020 with the following exception.
-On July 13, 2020, a delinquent Form 4 was filed for Dr. Alan Schriesheim to report one transaction.
+Based solely upon a review of reports of ownership, reports of changes of ownership and written representations under Section 16(a) of the Securities Exchange Act of 1934, which were furnished to the Company during or with respect to fiscal 2021 by persons who were, at any time during fiscal 2021, directors or executive officers of the Company or beneficial owners of more than 10% of the outstanding shares of Common Stock or Class A Common Stock, no such person failed to file on a timely basis any report required by such section during fiscal 2021 with the following exception.
+On January 6, 2022, a Form 4 was filed for Dr. Alan Schriesheim that included one delinquent gift transaction.